allenai/spike-ds-tutorials/README.md

 SPIKE is an extractive search system.
 It is a power-tool for search-based information extraction.

-SPIKE's API to obtain sentences where the relevant entities are tagged as captures.

 SPIKE queries retrieve sentences based on patterns of text, which are searched on a background dataset (Wikipedia for example).
 These patterns can be:
 * basic search - matches keywords anywhere in the sentence (e.g. `:e=ORG graduated`)
 * sequence search -  matches sequences of keywords, in their given order (e.g. `<>:e=ORG University`)
 * structure - matches the given syntactic structure (e.g. `A:someone $graduated from B:[e=ORG]somewhere` retrieves sentences where word A is the subject of `graduated` and word B is its object, regardless of word order).

-We recommend reading SPIKE's help file to understand these concepts better.
+We recommend reading SPIKE's [help file](https://spike.staging.apps.allenai.org/datasets/wikipedia/search/help) to understand these concepts better.

 <p align="right">(<a href="#top">back to top</a>)</p>